HL-IK: A Lightweight Implementation of Human-Like Inverse Kinematics in Humanoid Arms: Related Work

 \subsection{Human-Like Motion Planning in IK}

 To encourage human-like arm configurations in IK, prior work largely takes two paths.
 Classical methods impose kinematic heuristics—e.g., swivel-angle parameterizations \cite{Kimc, Liuc} and physiology-inspired criteria \cite{Zhenga}—but such hand-tuned rules generalize poorly across subjects and tasks.
-Recent data-driven method \cite{Li2022} learn wrist-pose→arm-angle mappings and then hard-wire them into closed-form IK; because this prior are entangled with analytic solvers, they transfer poorly to iterative numerical methods and restrict design flexibility.
 We instead learn an optimizer-agnostic elbow prior from large-scale human trajectories and encode it as a lightweight cost.
-Decoupled from any specific solver, this prior drops in as a generic objective term, integrating seamlessly with starndad numerical optimizers.
+Decoupled from any specific solver, this prior drops in as a generic objective term, integrating seamlessly with standard numerical optimizers.